Create dynamic documents

 🎦 Watch related video:

-1. In the Lightico Administration page, in the left pane, click Workflow > HTML Designer.
+1. In the Lightico Administration page, in the left navigation pane, click HTML Designer.

 For details, see the relevant sections below.

-You use sections to organize the information on your dynamic document.
-The customer does not see the actual division into sections.
+Use sections to organize the information in your Dynamic Document.
+The customer does not see the division into sections.
+Although you can add a page break before a section in some cases (see below).

-You can set conditions to determine when the section will be displayed or to highlight a particular section.
+You can also set conditions to determine if and how a section is displayed.
 For more information, see Add conditions.

-To delete a section, click the 3 dots in the top right corner of the section and select Delete Section.
+Click the menu in the top right corner of the section and select Delete Section.

 Add sheets